 As the name suggests, similar to Academic Onefile but slightly less scholary, with more popular magazines.
 Many articles are available in full text, but if there is no full-text link for an article you need, we may be able to obtain it on interlibrary loan.

 "The complete source for building, designing, and remodeling green homes."
 Helpful for laypeople as well as building professionals.
-For use in library only.
-Please inquire at the Reference Desk and we will log you in to the database.

 A good starting place for both consumer and research-level information.
 Includes overviews of medical conditions and treatments, a drug and supplement database, and articles from consumer and professional journals, including alternative medical info.
 Many articles are available in full-text, but those that are not can usually be obtained through interlibrary loan.

 Search U.S. Census data 1790-1940, Revolutionary War records, Freedman's Bank, and the full text of millions of local history books and articles.

 Great source for local breaking news and opinion. "iBrattleboro.com was founded in February, 2003 to fill a need in the community for greater coverage of local news and opinion... iBrattleboro has no staff reporters.
 Everything you see here is contributed by people who care about Brattleboro and the surrounding region.
 Anyone can get a free user account and add stories, comments, and other useful information."
 From Muse Arts.

 Middle school students: magazine & journal articles for your school papers.